 I decided to make lemons out of lemonade (not for Clara, unfortunately, but maybe for the rest of us) and take some pictures if I was able to do so while still paying appropriate attention to my petrified dog.

 So here are Clara’s “Faces of Stress.”
-I have labeled the aspects of her expression that generally indicate stress.
-I’m using some of the terminology in Barbara Handelman’s book Canine Behavior: A Photo Illustrated Handbook.
+She is a very expressive dog and I have labeled some typical signs of stress in dogs on the photos.
+I use some of the terminology in Barbara Handelman’s book Canine Behavior: A Photo Illustrated Handbook.

 I got almost no full body shots at the vet’s, not only because the room was small, but also because she stayed so close to me.
 Awww.